JohnyJDX/JohnyJDX/README.md

 # Hello, I'm Ivan Sumskyi 👋

-I'm a junior front-end developer passionate about creating responsive and user-friendly web applications.
-Currently exploring the vast world of web development and always eager to learn new technologies.
+I'm a front-end developer passionate about creating responsive and user-friendly web applications.
+Currently exploring the vast world of web development and am always eager to learn new technologies.

 ## 🚀 Skills